Scania Citywide: Scania Citywide LE

 The Scania Citywide LE (CK) is a longitudinally-engined low-entry city and intercity bus.
 It is based on the Scania K-series chassis, and was introduced in 2011 to replace the Scania OmniLink.
 This bus is not entirely low floor, although it does contain a low entrance and low floor area at the front of the bus; it is intended for quieter intercity or suburban routes.
 It is available as a two- (CK UB4x2LB) or tri-axle (CK UB6x2*4LB) between 12.0 and 14.8 metres, and as an articulated bus (CK UA6x2/2LB) at 18.1 metres, known as the Scania Citywide LEA.

 In 2013, Scania started testing the Citywide LE as a diesel-electric hybrid-powered bus, and in 2014 both the 12.0-metre two-axle and the 14.8-metre tri-axle were introduced in diesel-electric hybrid-powered versions.

 A Suburban version of the Citywide LE is also available from 2017, known as the Scania Citywide LE Suburban.

 For the Nordic markets, Scania released in 2014 an in-house competitor to the Citywide LE with the Scania OmniExpress 3.20 LE.
 An interesting design is that the Citywide LE Hybrid has a swooping roofline in the front and the rear it is a rear roof spoiler.

-Second Generation (2019–)
+Second Generation (2019–2024)

 The second generation Citywide was unveiled to the public on 17 October 2019.
-It features a seven-inch semi digital instrument cluster as well as a new steering wheel with audio controls similar to its found in modern trucks.
-The new Citywide LF features a side-mounted longitudinal engine instead of transverse engine.
+It featured a seven-inch semi digital instrument cluster as well as a new steering wheel with audio controls similar to its found in modern trucks.
+The new Citywide LF featured a side-mounted longitudinal engine instead of transverse engine.

-In addition to the internal combustion engine, a battery electric version (Citywide BEV) is also available for the first time.
+In addition to the internal combustion engine, a battery electric version (Citywide BEV) was also made available for the first time.